Taco Bell Chicken Quesadilla

 Taco Bell Quesadilla Nutritional Info

-Nutrition facts in this review are based on a single quesadilla made with chicken, cheese, and a jalapeno sauce.
+Nutrition facts in this review are based on a single quesadilla based on standard formulations, excluding any add-ons.

 Saturated Fat